 What is Gesso?

-GESSO is made for painting on canvas and preps the canvas for paint will adhere to it.
-It’s a combination of binders, paint pigments and yes…it does contain calcium carbonate which is CHALK!
+GESSO is made for painting on canvas.
+It’s a priming method to prep the canvas so the paint will adhere better to it and improves durability.
+It’s a combination of binders, and paint pigments and yes…it does contain calcium carbonate which is CHALK!
 You can find out more about gesso for artists in this article.

 How do you apply GESSO smoothly?